twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 I was not entering the steam yet (i.e., sotāpatti magga).
 It was near of entering the path.
 My teacher came back from the toilet, and opening the door, it was making the sound of chwee!
 And I regained my sati.
 When the mind arose in contact with the sound and the ear, sati cut it off at this moment.
 This was entering the stream.
 Before this mind was wanting to contemplate, to know, and to desire.
 What was sticking with the mind?

 The I-ness of diṭṭhi-taṇhā-māna was sticking with the mind.
 The mind came to overwhelm sati before and it was now in cessation.
 So this sati was left behind as an object of contemplation.
-Now this ownerless sati was with the cause ceased Now this ownerless sati with the cause ceased, and became the resulted anatta sati (not-self mindfulness) which didn’t have a person, a being or me.
+Now this ownerless sati with the cause ceased, and became the resulted anatta sati (not-self mindfulness) which didn’t have a person, a being or me.
 The mind clinging to the result of the cause as my khandha was arising this loneliness of sati discerned the identity view of atta and craving (diṭṭhi-taṇhā).
 Here is the cessation of the five khandhas when the object and contemplative mind were freed from atta.

 (This talk was the 3rd time he gave to the public after over 20 years of his attainment.
 So his talk here is not very smooth, also sometimes very fast.